silverstripe/cwp/docs/en/03_How_tos/redirections.md

 Implementing in `.htaccess` is more performant than using PHP to redirect and allows more control than your standard `Director` redirection.

-Security Headers should be placed in `public/.htaccess`
+Other HTTP headers, for example HTTP Security Headers, should be placed in `public/.htaccess` and not in `.htaccess`

 The below example shows complete `.htaccess` file which redirects redirection.com to www.redirection.com.
 Please note redirection rules should be placed before the `RewriteRule ^(.*)$ public/$1`